 This post is also available in: Español (Spanish)

 Are you ready for your next trip to Tenerife?
-This beautiful island hides many treasures that make it truly unique: volcanic terrain, rock pools, traditional parties and food; in addition to a vast array of natural wonders which are the main attraction for nature lovers.
+This beautiful island hides many treasures that make it truly unique: volcanic terrain, rock pools, hidden beaches, traditional food; in addition to a vast array of natural wonders which are the main attraction for nature lovers.
 Tenerife is famous for being a region dominated by rocky formations, Canarian pine trees and contrasting landscapes that range from dry zones to vibrant greenery, populated by vineyards and native fauna.

 We understand how much you would love to lose yourself in this island’s lush greenery.
 For this reason, if you are looking for things to do in Tenerife, take a look at the list we have created so you can enjoy these Atlantic wonders with your family, partner or friends.
 You can only fully appreciate a destination on foot and so, with this being said, we urge you to come and explore every single part of Tenerife.